 DoorDash is an online food delivery service, which partners up with local restaurants to deliver meals to customers nearby.
 Deliveries are executed by contractual drivers (so-called Dashers) that operate on an on-demand basis.

-DoorDash makes money via restaurant commissions, delivery and service fees, a white-label logistics service, premium subscription plans, as well as by providing a catering service for businesses customers.
+DoorDash makes money via commissions, delivery and service fees, a white-label logistics service, premium subscription plans, as well as by providing a catering service for businesses customers.

 Founded in 2013 by four Stanford graduates, DoorDash became an instant success with customers due to its flexible workforce of drivers.
 The company went public in December 2020, making it one of the largest IPO’s in the food delivery industry.